deeputech/deeputech.github.io/_posts/2019-07-12-reflection-on-golang.md

 ### Simplicity

 I like the fact that Go is a simple language(Going through the entire language features on the [tour](https://tour.golang.org) page literally takes 15 minutes unless you do the exercises) and unlike Scala, Rust or even JavaScript Go doesn't have many ways of doing the same thing which is extremely valuable for people working in teams and companies wanting to write maintainable code where even a newly joined employee can read and understand the code without needing much help.
-I think this is one of the biggest reason that is driving Go adoption.
-If you have worked on large scale projects you know how difficult it is when the code is unreadable and every new team member have to spend so much time trying to understand what a piece of code does.
+I think this is one of the biggest reasons that is driving Go adoption.
+If you have worked on large scale projects you know how difficult it is when the code is unreadable and every new team member has to spend so much time trying to understand what a piece of code does.
 So I was really happy when I saw that Go doesn't have features that rely heavily on implicit and such.
 The language features and concepts are easy to grasp and you can start being productive in Go quite soon.
 The only concepts that might seem bit complex are the concurrency part and even that is simpler compared to other languages.

 ### Language provided code style and vetting

 This is such a time saver.
 IMO every language should just do this so that you don't waste time debating code style and setting up lint rules.
-Go provides opinionated formatting, linting & vet tool as part of the package and the Go compiler even enforces things like unused variable and stuff.
+Go provides opinionated formatting, linting & vet tool as part of the package and the Go compiler even enforces things like unused variables and stuff.
 Most of the IDE/Editor plugins also use these tools for formatting and linting and hence helps to keep consistent code style across Go projects which again adds to readability and maintenance.

 ### Goroutines & Channels

-This is one of the biggest strength of Go.
+This is one of the biggest strengths of Go.
 The native support for concurrency and parallelism.
 This makes Go an ideal candidate for applications that require heavy concurrent and/or parallel processing, networking and so on.
 Goroutines makes it so easy to start lightweight threads and channels provide a way to communicate between these threads acting like a message bus.

 ```go
 func main() {